 - Do we let our kids hang out with friends during the pandemic?

 - Should I let them go to the pool?

-- How are we going to navigate this upcoming school year when there are still questions that need to be answered?
+- How will we navigate the school year when there are still questions to be answered?

 I tell myself, “I got this,” and you do too.
 Think of times in your life when there was chaos.
-There were so many unknowns.
-You just didn’t know how you were going to get through it.
+There were so many unknowns, and you didn’t know how you were going to get through it.
 What happened?
 How did you handle it?
-Are you able to look back on it now and be amazed that you got through the tough situation?
+Are you able to look back on it now and be amazed that you got through the challenging situation?
 Or maybe you are telling yourself now that it wasn’t so bad.

-I find it helpful to write down all my options for a situation when I have to make a tough decision.
-I also reach out to friends, research the internet, and ask questions in moms groups to see how others are figuring out their situation.
+I find it helpful to write down all my options when I have to make a tough decision.
+I also reach out to friends, research the internet, and ask moms’ groups questions to see how others are figuring out their situation.
 Then I write down the pros and cons of each option.
 When I see it in writing, it helps me make a better, thoughtful decision on what to do next.

-Teens and parents can feel so overwhelmed when it comes to deciding what to do after high school.
+Teens and parents can feel so overwhelmed when deciding what to do after high school.
 There are so many options and directions for careers and education to pursue.
 It feels like a big deal because it is.
 College is a HUGE investment.
-As parents, we don’t want to hear from our kids that they want to drop out of college, or after they graduate say, “I don’t want a career in my major.”
+As parents, we don’t want to hear from our kids that they want to drop out of college, or after they graduate, say, “I don’t want a career in my major.”